 We've included information to help employers deal with members who don't want to increase their contributions should they want to allow this in their scheme.
 We've also directed them to The Pensions Regulator detailed guidance for employers.

-We’re writing to scheme members to let them know this increase is coming.
-We’ll also highlight the benefits of saving for their retirement through their employer's pension scheme.
-Here are examples of the letters we’ll send.
+We’re writing to members as their increase approaches.
+We also highlight the benefits of saving for their retirement through their employer’s pension scheme.
+Here are examples of the letters.